NOWnews/nownews.com.wordpress/wp-content/plugins/quick-featured-images/README.txt

 * Revised translations

 = 12.3.2 =
-* Fixed missing loading of Javascript media API on Preset Default Images page
+* Fixed missing loading of Javascript media API on Default Images page

 = 12.3.1 =
 * Fixed missing loading of Javascript media API on post edit pages
 * Fixed a typo, revised translations

 = 12.3 =
-* Changed in part "Replace" of section "Set, replace, remove": Media library dialog box instead of image list to select the replacement images
+* Changed in part "Replace" of section 'Bulk Edit': Media library dialog box instead of image list to select the replacement images
 * Improved: Faster check for found attachment against being an image
 * Updated translations
 * Tested successfully with WordPress 4.7.3

 = 12.2 =
-* Added in 'Set, replace, remove': server configuration to avoid PHP timeout and memory limitation in most cases
+* Added in 'Bulk Edit': server configuration to avoid PHP timeout and memory limitation in most cases
 * Fixed deprecated jquery live()
 * Adjusted texts for WP 4.7
 * Tested successfully with WordPress 4.7

 = 12.1.1 =
-* Fixed warning about undefined variable in Presets
+* Fixed warning about undefined variable in 'Default Images''
 * Revised german translation
 * Tested successfully with WordPress 4.6.1